 Abby was rescued as a newborn in July 2007 by the Santa Barbara Marine Mammal Rescue Center and raised at SeaWorld San Diego, where she became a popular exhibit otter.
 She was transferred to the Aquarium in June 2012 to join the sea otter exhibit and became a surrogate mother to her first pup, Sina, in January 2013.

 To spot Abby, look for the all-brown otter sticking out her tongue!
 She likes playing with artificial kelp, taking ice baths and eating frozen treats.
 She also grew attached to towels as a young pup.
-Abby likes being touched on the head, chest and back, and even waits at the door before feeding sessions.
+Abby can frequently be seen waiting at the back door before feeding sessions.